buildinspace/peru/README.md

 noticing.

 Peru wants you to automate dependency management just like you automate the rest of your build.
-It doesn't interfere with your repo or install anything global, so you can just throw it in at the start of a script and forget about it.
+It doesn't interfere with your source control or install anything global, so you can just throw it in at the start of a script and forget about it.
 It'll run every time, and your dependencies will never be out of sync.
 Simple, and fast as heck.

 The name "peru", along with our love for reproducible builds, was inspired by [Amazon's Brazil build system](https://web.archive.org/web/20130731100223/http://stackoverflow.com/questions/3380795/what-does-amazon-use-for-its-build-and-release-system).